cross-seed/cross-seed/website/docs/recipes/Unraid.md

+# Unraid

-**A basic install guide for Unraid.** To install in Unraid the easiest set up will be to use the Community Applications App found [here](https://forums.unraid.net/topic/38582-plug-in-community-applications/).
+To install in Unraid the easiest set up will be to use the Community Applications App found [here](https://forums.unraid.net/topic/38582-plug-in-community-applications/).
 Once the app is installed go to the app tab and search cross-seed, hit enter and you should get no results then hit the Click Here To Get More Results From